EMBRACE THE CHALLENGE

 Heading into this popular section of the course you’ll pass Polly Woodside before making your way back along Southbank and under Princes Bridge into Alexander Gardens.
 A small climb up Petticoat Ln before joining St Kilda Road and then into The Tan.
 With the body well and truly warmed up you’re nearing the mid-way point.
 Racing towards the Shrine of Remembrance remember to keep enough in the tank for the back half of the race.

-It’s time to bring home the last section of the race through Yarra Park and Brunton Park before edging to the final kilometre toward the finish.
+It’s time to bring home the last section of the race through Yarra Park and Brunton Ave before edging to the final kilometre toward the finish.
 Caution: there’s one final hill up Wellington Parade South.
 Nailed it!
-And you’re heading back into Batman Avenue where it’s time to leave nothing in the tank with the final 500m downhill into the finish cute at Birranrung Marr.
+And you’re heading back into Batman Avenue where it’s time to leave nothing in the tank with the final 500m downhill into the finish chute at Birrarung Marr.

 Run Melbourne is proud to announce that Runner’s World is on-board again as the distance-naming partner for the Half Marathon.
 Here’s what Lisa Holmes, Editor of Runner’s World had to say: